-- 1. Installation of a new feeder from Brightwater substation to interconnect with the Ellis St feeder at the intersection of Ellis St and SH6.
-The new feeder will reduce load on the Ellis St Feeder which serves central Brightwater and provide a backup supply to it. - 2.
-Installation of a new feeder from Hope Substation to connect with overhead lines in Swamp Road Richmond.
-This is to support expected industrial load development in the Lower Queen St industrial area. - 3.
-Installation of an interconnecting cable in Marsden Valley to link with the Montebello subdivision with associated switchgear in order to eliminate a section of network that is currently supplied by single cable spur and does not meet the design security standard. - 4.
+- 1. Installation of a new feeder from Brightwater substation to interconnect with the Ellis Street feeder at the intersection of Ellis Street and SH6.
+The new feeder will reduce load on the Ellis Street Feeder which serves central Brightwater and provide a backup supply to it. - 2.
+Installation of a new feeder from Mapua substation to Horton Road.
+The new feeder will provide capacity for expected residential subdivision development in the Tasman area. - 3.
+Installation of a new feeder from Hope substation to connect with overhead lines in Swamp Road, Richmond.
+This is to support expected industrial load development in the Lower Queen Street industrial area. - 4.
+Installation of an interconnecting cable in Marsden Valley to link with the Montebello subdivision with associated switchgear in order to eliminate a section of network that is currently supplied by single cable spur and does not meet the design security standard. - 5.
 Reconductoring of overhead line from the Brightwater substation southward along Higgins Road to Bird Lane.
 This project is required to provide a full backup feeder circuit to the Wakefield load area and to reduce voltage drop.